N9EWO Review :

 Here are a few little hints, if you are planning on grabbing onto a used one someday.
 A couple of items that I did right after I pulled a sample out of the box.
 Otherwise I find the radio to either, may not sound right, or doing something a bit strange to what I'm used to.
 None of there are serious , just operational notes and are of course subjective .

 - Obtain some little "stick on" rubber feet, from the hardware store.
 Attach these to the bottom of the remote control.
 I place 4 on the corners, the ones on the battery cover end you want to keep on the cover.
 Add one more right in the center.
 Now you can place the remote control flat on the table, use it like a mouse right next to the radio.
 Simple but effective.
-Stick 4 on the bottom corners of the power supply "Floor Wart" while you are at it.
+Stick 4 on the bottom corners of the power supply "Floor Wart" while you are at it (but don't cover the screw holes).

 - The use of a external speaker is a must.
 This is the case with most tabletop receivers anyway and with the AR7030 is no different.
 I use SMALLER OLDER 2-way die-cast Realistic hi-fi speaker(s).
 The Realistic Minimus-77 cat # 40-2054 and the Realistic Minimus 7 cat # 40-2045 (both from the late 80's~early 90's) are the ONLY ones to use from my testing over the years.
 The tweeter helps very much here.
 However with any external speaker used with the AR7030, be sure that the speaker has a 8 Ohms rating.
 The receiver's specification's state this, and a note I received from AOR-UK stated, OK to use a 4 ohm but do not turn it up to max.
 I would just use a 8 Ohm and play it safe.

-- The cabinet screws MUST not be overtightned.
+- The cabinet screws MUST not be overtightened.
 This is stated in the manual, and believe it !
 My first 7030 screws were striped by the first North American Importer (we will not say names here, but used to be in VA).
 But if you ever need to open the case to install additional filters etc., obtain the correct 2.5mm hex key and follow the instructions in the manual.
 Just as important is to ALWAYS remove the "BOTTOM" cover FIRST and REPLACE it LAST (that is the last cover you put on).
-Otherwise the pieces may not fit right.
+Also the 2 FRONT panel Hex screws and 2 REAR Phillips screws need to be UN-Tightened (not removed) in order to make the top cover not to grab the side panels.
 Even with those warnings, it is not a easy set to take apart, the paint chips very easy.
 Another point to remember is every time you remove the screws on this set, a few micro-metal filings like to fly around inside the cabinet.
-It's soft metal used is the reason here.
+It's soft metal used for the case is the reason here.
 Give it a good upside down shake before you put the covers back on.
 Maybe even taking a small "Clean" brush around the holes (areas too) might not be a bad idea as well before you button it up for any loose ones that will not shake out ??

 - Keep space around the "power supply".
 The included "Floor Wart" 15 volt supply runs very HOT after a bit of operation (at least the USA version/117 VAC does).
-So keep plently of air space around it, and don't set it on a carpet or stack anything on top or around it.
+So keep plenty of air space around it, and don't set it on a carpet or stack anything on top or around it.
 Give it room to keep cool and you should be OK ??
 (I have now received a number of reports with failures of these supplies, more than likely due to heat stress).
+NOTE : We cover some power supply repair tips at the bottom of the this page.

 Important updated information with the "RF Atten step" setting in configuration menu (Plus versions)